How does VPN security work?

 It’s not enough just to tunnel data sent over a VPN.
 The next layer of security is encryption, whereby data is encoded so that packets can only be read by your VPN client and server, which are securely connected together.

 VPNs can use a number of security protocols to encrypt data.
 The most common are IPsec (internet protocol security) and OpenVPN.
 They work by:

 Encrypting each encapsulated data packet’s contents with an encryption key.
 The key is shared only between the VPN’s server and clients.

 Using a sub-protocol called Encapsulation Header to hide certain packet information, including the sender’s identity, during transmission.

-These two key features, along with others, keep your data and identity private online.
+These two key features, along with others, maintain your online privacy by protecting your data and identity.